jgallen23/mongroup/README.md

 #mongroup

 mongroup is a wrapper for [mon](https://github.com/visionmedia/mon/).
-It allows you to create easily monitor a group of processes.
+It allows you to easily monitor a group of processes.

 ##Installation